liororama/gossimon/Readme.txt

-This is gossimon, the distributed gossip based, open-sorce information system Gossimon is distributed unther the BSD License, see Copyright.txt.
+This is gossimon, the distributed gossip based, open-source information system Gossimon is distributed under the BSD License, see Copyright.txt.

 Readme Index: